azerinnan/EDA_supplychain/README.md

  ![IMAGE 10: SCATTER PLOT](10_bivariate_num.png)

--   Both Pearson and Spearman correlation analyses and the p-values greater than 0.05, show no statistically significant relationship between the variables.
+-   Both **Pearson** and **Spearman** correlation analyses and the p-values greater than 0.05, show no statistically significant relationship between the variables.
-- The correlation coefficient are low, and the scatter plot shows no liner or monotonic trend; therefore there is no relationship between the variables.
+- The correlation coefficient are low, and the scatter plot shows no linear or monotonic trend.
+Therefore, there is no relationship exists between the variables.

-Overall, a correlation anlysis was conducted to explore the relationship between all numerical variables using scatter plot, Pearson and Spearman correlation tests.
+Overall, correlation anlysis explores the relationship between all numerical variables using scatter plot, Pearson and Spearman correlation tests.

-Across all variables, no statistically significant relationship were found, as the p-values exceeded 0.05.
-Then, all the numerical variables operate independently.
-As a result, other analytical methods may be use for appropiate  for identifying patterns in the data.
+Across all variables, no statistically significant relationship are found, as the p-values exceeded 0.05.
+All the numerical variables operate independently.
+As a result, other analytical methods may be more appropiate for identifying patterns in the data.

 ---
 ### `Shipping carriers`  vs  `Number of product sold`